fredfoxtrot/tech-challenge/README.md

 ## Overview

-The Tech Challenge repository provides a campsite reservation system implemented in Java with Spring Boot.
+This repository provides a campsite reservation system implemented in Java with Spring Boot.
 The system allows users to make reservations for a campsite, check availability, modify existing reservations, and cancel reservations.
 It follows the specified requirements and constraints outlined in the challenge.

 For POC purpose, this application was built using SpringBoot H2 to persist data, which is in-memory relational database engine.
 So once the server is restarted, the DB will be purged.